psworld143/facallti/README.md

-# FACALLTI - Faculty Consultation Time Interface
+# Faculty Consultation Time Interface

 A comprehensive web-based system for managing faculty consultation hours and student-teacher interactions at SEAIT (Southeast Asian Institute of Technology).